stevedonovan/gentle-intro/nom-intro.md

 Please note how it's possible to build up pretty complicated parsers step by step, testing each little part first.
 That's a strong advantage of parser combinators over regexes.

-This is a nice example of something that really can't be done with regexes (together with the obvious hilarious example of HTML).

 ## Operations over Multiple Matches